rsanche4/Raccoon-Engine/README.md

 **Performance Considerations**

 The current implementation works well at low resolutions.
 My primary goals were transparency, educational value, and creating a functional engine that captures the spirit of 90s boomer shooters, and for those purposes, this approach works great.
 However, you can change the resolution at which the game renders things to whatever you like.
 Since this is using CPU, you will encounter lag as you increase the res.
 For these reasons, I included an API call that lets you turn off texture mapping for floors and ceilings as this will speed up computations especially for outdoor scenes, giving you power on what you want to do!
 On top of that, you can also change the native resolution of the game by going to Main.java and changing the game_width and game_height values!
-So you can play around with this based on what works, etc. If you do this I'd also recommend changing the retina variable in Camera.java (Focal Point).
-The defaults are 320x240 and 4.
+So you can play around with this based on what works, etc. If you do this I'd also recommend changing the retina variable in Camera.java (Focal Point), otherwise as you increase resolution without teaking the FOV it will look a bit distorted.

-Note: If you're aiming for higher resolutions and modern performance, you'll want to move beyond 2.5D raycasting entirely (and beyond Java).
-Consider using OpenGL, native C or C++, with proper 3D rendering on the GPU rather than software rendering, 4D transformation matrices, and more sophisticated rendering techniques.
-For example, understanding the fundamentals of raytracing is a great start!
-This engine prioritizes clarity and understandability over complex optimizations.
-If you're looking to build the next Unreal Engine with high-resolution graphics, this isn't the right starting point.
-But if you're after that retro boomer shooter aesthetic, or just appreciate the straightforward charm of old-school graphics, then this engine should serve you well.

 ### 18. License Info